 “Have you been having suicidal thoughts?”

-The goal is to make a connection, engage in conversation, validate their feelings, and give the person a moment to express themselves.
-Often, speaking about it can relieve the pressure of the intrusive and negative thoughts affecting them, and gives them a chance to ask for help.
+The goal is to connect, engage in conversation, validate their feelings, and give the person a moment to express themselves.
+Speaking about it often relieves the pressure of the intrusive and negative thoughts affecting them and provides them with a chance to ask for help.

 The answer might be “yes” when asking someone if they are thinking of hurting themselves, but the intention is to help them feel less alone and to build a human connection with them.
 Take them seriously.
-Focus on listening rather than saying things that might cause them guilt such as listing out people who would miss them when they are gone.
-This might make them feel worse, and might solidify in their mind the thought that their loved ones would be better off without them.
+Focus on listening rather than saying things that might cause them guilt, such as listing out people who would miss them when they are gone.
+This might make them feel worse and solidify the thought that their loved ones would be better off without them.

 For someone in crisis, follow this up with: